ipsheeta/django-celery-backbone/README.rst

 django-celery-backbone
 ======================

-An Django app to demonstrate integration between Celery and Backbone.js.
+A Django app to demonstrate integration between Celery and Backbone.js.

 This does not yet do anything useful - it just modifies the standard djcelery TaskState admin view, so that it uses Backbone.js to populate the list of